-52. The Proposed Strategic Plan 2008-2012 is aligned with WHO's General Programme of Work (GPW) and Medium-term Strategic Plan (MTSP).
-Alignment with WHO has been carried out gradually over past planning cycles; with this SP 08-12, the process of programmatic integration is complete.

-53. At the same time, the Bureau is also the health agency of the Inter-American System.
-In this capacity, the Bureau responds to the specific health needs of the countries of the Americas, presented in the Health Agenda for the Americas 2008-2017.

-54. Therefore, this Strategic Plan addresses both of these roles simultaneously, responding to the global GPW (via the MTSP), and the regional Health Agenda for the Americas.
-Both of these documents determine the strategic direction of the Pan American Sanitary Bureau.

-55. In addition, the PASB responds through this Strategic Plan to the mandates of its Governing Bodies and other important fora.
-In September 2000, the United Nations Millennium Declaration committed countries to a global partnership to reduce poverty and improve health and education, along with promoting peace, human rights, gender equality and environment sustainability.
-The specific actions of this Plan to achieve the Millennium Development Goals are described in the Strategic Objectives section.
+- 54. The Strategic Plan 2008-2012 is aligned with WHO's General Programme of Work (GPW) and Medium-term Strategic Plan (MTSP).
+Alignment with WHO has been carried out gradually over past planning cycles; with this SP 08-12, the process of programmatic integration is complete. - 55.
+At the same time, the Bureau is also the health agency of the Inter-American System.
+In this capacity, the Bureau responds to the specific health needs of the countries of the Americas, presented in the Health Agenda for the Americas 2008-2017. - 56.
+Therefore, this Strategic Plan addresses both of these roles simultaneously, responding to the global GPW (via the MTSP), and the regional Health Agenda for the Americas.
+Both of these documents determine the strategic direction of the Pan American Health Organization and its Bureau. - 57.
+In addition, the PASB responds through this Strategic Plan to the mandates of its Governing Bodies and other important international fora, including the Millennium Summit, where the Millennium Declaration was made.

-THE HEALTH AGENDA FOR THE AMERICAS 2008-2017
+The Health Agenda for the Americas 2008-2017

-56. The countries of the Americas have developed and launched a Health Agenda for the Americas 2008-2017 (Health Agenda or HAA).
-The stated intent of the HAA is "to guide the collective action of national and international stakeholders who seek to improve the health of the peoples of this Region".
-The HAA defines eight Areas of Action:

-- (a) Strengthening the National Health Authority; - (b) Tackling Health Determinants; - (c) Increasing Social Protection and Access to Quality Health Services; - (d) Diminishing Health Inequalities among Countries, and Inequities within Them; - (e) Reducing the Risk and Burden of Disease; - (f) Strengthening the Management and Development of Health Workers; - (g) Harnessing Knowledge, Science, and Technology; - (h) Strengthening International Health Security.

-57. This Strategic Plan defines the Bureau's contribution to the countries' call for action in the Health Agenda.
-The following table shows which Strategic Objectives in this Strategic Plan contribute to which Health Agenda Areas of Action.
-Please note that "contribution" is defined as the SO containing one or more RER that explicitly addresses the Area of Action.
+- 58. The countries of the Americas have developed and launched a Health Agenda for the Americas 2008-2017 (Health Agenda or HAA).
+The stated intent of the HAA is "to guide the collective action of national and international stakeholders who seek to improve the health of the peoples of this Region."
+The HAA defines eight Areas of Action: - (a) Strengthening the National Health Authority; - (b) Tackling Health Determinants; - (c) Increasing Social Protection and Access to Quality Health Services; - (d) Diminishing Health Inequalities among Countries, and Inequities within Them; - (e) Reducing the Risk and Burden of Disease; - (f) Strengthening the Management and Development of Health Workers; - (g) Harnessing Knowledge, Science, and Technology; - (h) Strengthening Health Security. - 59.
+This Strategic Plan defines the Bureau's contribution to the countries' call for action in the Health Agenda.
+The following table shows which Strategic Objectives (SOs) in this Strategic Plan contribute to which Health Agenda Areas of Action.
+Please note that "contribution" is defined as the SO containing one or more RERs that explicitly address the Area of Action.